pikxs08/goal-mern-app/README.md

 ```

 4. Run `npm install` to install dependencies.
-5. Run `npm run dev` to start the development server concurrently for the backend and frontend.
+5. Run `npm run start` to start the development server concurrently for the backend and frontend.
 6. Access the application in your web browser at `http://localhost:8000`.

 ## Security Measures